mehadisaki/obsidian_vault/Story book/The Time Travelers - Adventures in Andalusia.md

 Max and Alex gasped in awe, their hearts beating fast, As they stepped inside, and saw the controls that would make their adventure last.

-With a flick of a switch, and a turn of a key, The machine sprang to life, and whisked them away, with glee.
+With a flick of a switch and a turn of a key, The machine sprang to life, and whisked them away, with glee.

 The ground shook and the air hummed, as they hurtled back in time, To the lost city of Cordova, where a world of wonder and adventure awaited, sublime.